codeSTACKr/create-10k-nft-collection/README.md

 ### npm not recognized

 You have not installed [node.js](https://nodejs.org) properly.
 Be sure to follow the installation instructions from their download page for your specific operating system.
+And restart your computer after installation.

 ### Images not lining up